-Our world is pretty dependent on their microwaves!
+Our world is pretty dependent upon microwaves!
 When I started questioning the safety of my microwave, I thought I’d never be able to do what that divine appliance could do for me without it.
 It came down to asking the same question for each different situation: What am I trying to do, and is there another way to do it?
 I’ve experimented and succeeded in many ways.

 It is sometimes just as quick as the microwave and stays hot longer!

-- Steam or roast your veggies.
+3. Steam or roast your veggies

-- Use a toaster oven to reheat: store your leftovers in glass containers and pop them right into the toaster oven.
+Store your leftovers in glass containers and pop them right into the toaster oven.
 You can even reheat multiple servings of different foods this way.
 I stick with 350 degrees, and it takes anywhere from 5-30 minutes to reheat foods, depending on how dense or deep the food is in the container.
 Cover items that might brown on top with a bit of tinfoil (reuse it every time!).
 Do use a hot pad on the table for single serving dishes right out of the oven.

 Note: For anything that could possibly be heated in a pot or pan, the stove is immeasurably quicker than the toaster oven or large oven, so you want to make your choices based on time available.

 No toaster oven?
 You can do all that in a regular oven as well, of course!

 Use a glass dish and one cycle of “toast” (two or more for frozen cubes) will usually do it!
 This way you don’t have to set a timer, which is nice.
 Baby doesn’t need food very hot, anyway!

 I also use the “toast” function for small things like muffins, pancakes, and thin tacos, as well as leftovers for my son who doesn’t like things too hot.
 It’s nice to be able to walk away and know I’m not going to let something burn if I forget to set don’t hear the timer.